8 AM-9 PM CST. Mon-Fri

 - $25,000 ages 90-95

 The Bridge Plan is a temporary plan and has a maximum policy period of 11 months.
-At the end of the 11 months, the insured person may apply for a new term of insurance.
+At the end of the 11 months, a non-US citizen may apply for a new term of insurance.
+US citizens are limited to a single policy period of up to 11 months.

 Part A: Hospitalization